krebisz/DataAnalyser/Project Bible.md

 WeeklyDistributionStrategy

-All implement or extend:
+All strategies implement or extend IChartComputationStrategy.

-IChartComputationStrategy

-Strategies output abstract computation models independent of UI representation.
+Strategies define what to compute—not how it will be displayed.

-5.2.2 Computation Engine
+5.3 Computation Engine

-ChartComputationEngine orchestrates:
+ChartComputationEngine:

-Delegating to strategies
+delegates to strategies

+orchestrates multi-metric logic

-Producing ChartComputationResult
+constructs ChartComputationResult

-Managing multi-series computations

-Handling edge cases and data smoothing
+manages smoothing, scaling, and pipeline consistency

-5.2.3 Rendering Engine
+5.4 Rendering Engine

-ChartRenderEngine translates computation results into:
+ChartRenderEngine translates computation models into LiveCharts objects:

-LiveCharts series
+series generation

-Axis models
+axis construction

-Color palettes
+colors / palettes

-Tooltip integration (ChartTooltipManager, etc.)

-This allows complete decoupling between “what is computed” vs. “how it is visualized”.

-5.2.4 Data Access

-DataFetcher retrieves query results via:

-SQL reading

-Domain-agnostic data queries

-General metric acquisition
+tooltip orchestration

+shading overlays

+The rendering engine is strictly presentation-focused.

-5.2.5 State Layer
+5.5 State Layer

-UiState, MetricState, ChartState represent:

-Current metric selections

-Chart type / mode

-User interactions

-Selections, filters, and ranges

-These unify interactions across the entire UI.
+The system uses isolated state representations:

+UiState — what the user is doing

+MetricState — what metrics exist and are selected

+ChartState — what the chart is currently configured to show

+This separation prevents UI logic from leaking into computation or rendering.

-5.2.6 ViewModels
+5.6 ViewModels

-The key orchestrator is:
+The central orchestrator:

 MainWindowViewModel

-This binds UI actions to:
+Responsibilities:

-state changes
+binding UI interactions to state changes

-strategy changes

-data refresh

-chart rendering

-5.2.7 Front-End (XAML)

-MainWindow.xaml defines:

-Chart areas

-Metric selectors

-Strategy dropdowns

-Computation mode selectors

-Powerful but straightforward, and fully supported via ViewModel binding.
+selecting strategies

+triggering data fetch + compute + render cycles

+maintaining consistency across subsystems

 6. Cross-System Architecture
+6.1 Pipeline
-6.1 Data Flow
+Raw Data
-Raw File → Parser → Normalizer → Unified Data Model → Strategy → Computation Engine → Render Engine → UI
+ → Parser
+ → Normalizer
+ → Unified Model
+ → Strategy
+ → Computation Engine
+ → Render Engine
+ → UI

+Each arrow is a replaceable boundary.

 6.2 Extension Points

+Developers may add:

+new file formats

+new normalizers

-Add new parsers
+new metric models

-Add new strategies
+new computation strategies

-Add new computation modes
+new visualization modes

-Add new rendering styles
+new metadata-driven behaviors (Phase 6+)

+new shading or annotation modules

-Add new data domains
+new data sources (SQL/API/local)

-7. Long-Term Architectural Direction
+7. Evolutionary Direction

-Fully domain-agnostic ingestion
+This portion governs future growth.

+7.1 Short Term

+complete generalization of ingestion

+unify computation engines

+modular multi-metric graphing

+rendering expansion (histograms, heatmaps)

+7.2 Medium Term

+metadata-driven analytical selection

+heuristic visualization recommendations

-Generalized computation graph
+reflective computation graphs

-Pluggable data sources (not just files)

-Incremental reflection toward emergent analytical capability

-Reuse of DataVisualiser patterns in larger intelligent architectures

-8. Versioning & Workspace Workflow Alignment

-This Bible is designed to remain stable across:

-Workspace refreshes

-Context rebuilding

-Future code evolution

-It contains everything needed for ChatGPT or a developer to reorient themselves to the project.

-END OF PROJECT BIBLE
+dynamic reshaping of analytical pipelines

+7.3 Long Term

+The system becomes a self-organizing analytical topology that reflects your long-term research themes:

+hierarchical remapping

+manifold-like restructuring of metric networks

+emergent grouping and re-grouping

+autonomous selection of analytical pathways

+adaptive “purposeful” workflows

+End of Updated Project Bible